agarwalharsh2156/agarwalharsh2156/README.md

 ### Hey Coders Community👋
-### I am Harsh Agarwal 😁 Here I have a few things about me 🤓
+### I am Harsh 😁 Here I have a few things about me

 <hr/>

-- 💻 I’m currently studying as an IT and CS student
+- 💻 I’m currently studying as an IT and CS student.
 - ❤️ I love learning new technologies.
-- 🤔 I’m currently trying my hands on some ML/DL projects
+- 🤖 Machine Learning and Deep Learning engineer.
+- 🏢 Future entrepreneur.
 - 📫 How to reach me:   LinkedIn: <a href="www.linkedin.com/in/harsh-agarwal-199a5b250" style="text-decoration: none; color: #8BD3E6 ">Harsh Agarwal</a> Instagram: <a href="https://www.instagram.com/__harxh__.15/" style="text-decoration: none; color: #B1A2CA ">__harxh__.15</a>

 <hr/>